 Templates and data binding

-Thanks to that reacting to any UI change is very efficient because every time React re-renders the component it has to compare the Virtual DOM with the real one and change only these parts of the real DOM which are different.
+Because of that, reacting to any UI change is really efficient because every time React re-renders the component it has to compare the Virtual DOM with the real one and change only the parts of the real DOM which are different.

 On the contrary, in Angular 2 we still have templates as separate HTML files.
 These templates are rendered in a regular way and every change in the UI is made just by the DOM manipulations.

-So first, please have a look at line number 2.
+So first of all, have a look at line number 2.
 The

-message is a component object’s property.
+message is a property of a component object .
 Its value is bound to the

 In line number 4 we have the same property bound to the